getlift/lift/docs/queue.md

 - A `worker` Lambda function: this function processes every message sent to the queue.
 - An SQS "[dead letter queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html)": this queue stores all the messages that failed to be processed.
 - Optionally, a CloudWatch alarm that sends an email when the dead letter queue contains failed messages.
-- Optionally, a dead letter queue worker that can process messages sent to the dlq

 <img src="img/queue.png" width="600"/>